 New antibodies with an extra fragment overcome malaria parasite diversity

-A publication in the renowned journal Nature describes a new groundbreaking mechanism that generates super-antibodies that can broadly target malaria parasites.
-The study was conducted at IRB, in collaboration with the KEMRI-Wellcome Trust Research Programme in Kenya and the University of Oxford.
+A publication in the renowned scientific journal Nature describes a new groundbreaking mechanism that generates super-antibodies that can broadly target malaria parasites.
+The study was conducted at the Institute for Research in Biomedicine (IRB), affiliated to the Università della Svizzera Italiana (USI), in collaboration with the KEMRI-Wellcome Trust Research Programme in Kenya and the University of Oxford.
 The study was partially funded by the Swiss National Science Foundation (SNSF) and the European Research Council (ERC).

 The most deadly malaria parasite, Plasmodium falciparum, has been engaged in a struggle with the human immune system for thousands of years.
 To evade the immune response, the parasite uses the chameleon-like technique of continuously changing its protein coat.
 Infants are susceptible to severe disease, but become protected as they grow older by producing a large collection of antibodies that match the parasite’s diverse protein coats.
 Antibodies that simultaneously target many different parasites would potentially lead to the development of new interventions against malaria, but have not been discovered so far.